MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 To use Native Mode for Microsoft 365, all Yammer files must be stored in SharePoint.
 Having one consistent location for files makes usage easier for both admins and end-users:

-- Admins can use the same security and compliance tools for Yammer as they do with the rest of Office 365.
+- **Admins** can use the same security and compliance tools for Yammer as they do with the rest of Office 365.
 The tools, including eDiscovery, have a consistent way to export all files and simplify complying with GDPR requests.
-- End-users follow the same processes with all files in all groups, including the ability to add conditional access policies on specific files.
+- **End users** follow the same processes with all files in all groups, including the ability to add conditional access policies on specific files.

 The Microsoft 365 Alignment Tool performs the following file-related steps:

-1. In the Yammer admin center, go to Network Admin > Configure > Microsoft 365 Alignment Tool.
+1. In the Yammer admin center, go to **Network Admin** > **Configure** > **Microsoft 365 Alignment Tool**.
 You must be an Office 365 Global Admin and a Verified Admin in Yammer to run the Native Mode for Microsoft 365 Alignment Tool.
 2. Download the User and Group Activity Report, which lists the number of files to be moved for each group and the files to be deleted.
 3. Copy all Yammer group files from Azure cloud storage to the SharePoint document library for the group, and automatically delete the Azure cloud storage files 30 days after the Tool completes its work.
 4. Delete all Yammer files that were attached to private messages.